FLOL: Fast Baselines for Real-World Low-Light Enhancement: Introduction

-Besides efficiency, low-light image enhancement solutions struggle to \textbf{generalize} in real scenes (``in the wild").
+\paragraph{\textbf{Defining real-world low-light enhancement.}} Besides \textbf{efficiency} \ie process images under realistic GPU and time resources, low-light image enhancement solutions should \textbf{generalize} in real scenes (``in the wild'').
 We find several real and synthetic datasets for this task such as LOLv2~\cite{lol_v2}, and it is well-known that models trained on synthetic data fail to generalize on real cases~\cite{abdelhamed2018high, real_blur}.
-The reason is the domain gap between the simulated conditions and the real-world conditions; most approaches assume $\mathbf{n}$ to follow a Gaussian distribution, and $\gamma$ to be a linear function, when in reality the camera sensor's noise and response is more complex.
+The reason is the domain gap between the simulated conditions and the real-world conditions; most approaches assume $\mathbf{n}$ to follow a Gaussian distribution, and $\gamma$ to be a linear function, however, the camera sensor's noise and response are more complex.
 LLIE models must be robust to out-of-distribution (OOD) conditions~\cite{sci}.
-Therefore, we focus on solving these two problems in LLIE: efficiency and robustness in real scenarios -- see Figs.~\ref{fig:LSRW}, \ref{fig:LOL} and \ref{fig:darkface}.
+Therefore, we focus on solving these two problems in LLIE: efficiency and robustness in real scenarios.

-Following previous works such as \emph{RetinexNet}~\cite{retinex_net}, \emph{FourLLIE}~\cite{wang2023fourllie} and \emph{SNR-Net}~\cite{snr_net}, we study how to build a compact and efficient model using two components or stages: first, a frequency stage, where we estimate and process the amplitude component of the image; second, the (spatial) denoising stage, where the model will focus on improving details and reducing noise.
-This allows to tackle directly the two degradation components in the inverse problem (Eq.~\ref{eq:problem}): the illumination-related $\gamma$ and the noise $\mathbf{n}$.
+Previous works such as RetinexNet~\cite{retinex_net}, UHDFour~\cite{uhdll}, FourLLIE~\cite{wang2023fourllie} and SNR-Net~\cite{snr_net}, aim to build efficient models using \emph{two components}: first, a frequency component to estimate and process the fourier amplitude of the image; second, the spatial denoising component, where the model will focus on improving details and reducing noise.
+This allows to tackle directly the two degradation components in the inverse problem (Eq.~\ref{eq:problem}) \ie the illumination-related $\gamma$ and the noise $\mathbf{n}$.

-Our model is trained on diverse real scenes to improve its robustness on these cases.
-The 2-stage approach allows us to design compact models for each sub-task, which brings efficiency and certain control or interpretability.